davidvoye/lite-responsive-template/Home.md

 Currently, we are importing several partials into the main.scss file.
 If adding more, be conscious about the order you place them in. _mixins and _base are above _layout because they contain varibles and mixins that layout requires. _media-queries likely modify things _layout has already declared, so based on the cascade, they needed to be imported after _layout.

 Pretty much, if something *isn't* one of the following, it can go directly into main.scss:

 * Color/math variable
 * Font or framework import
-* Module - a reusuable, modular part of the design.
+* Mixin - *basis for* reusable, modular part of the design.
 * Layout - "a class which fundamentally divides the page into sections"
 * Media Query - exemptions might be made for one line media queries (?)

 What *does* go into main.scss?
 Examples:

 * Typography
 * Color related styles
+* Modules in use - mixins *applied for* reusable, modular part of the design.
 * ...

 ### _base.scss